-While we eagerly await the return of Netflix’s The Crown, we’ve picked out 12 of the best ever films with a Royal family focus, listed here in alphabetical order:
+With the final season of The Crown coming later this year, we’ve picked out 12 of the best ever films with a Royal family focus, listed here in alphabetical order:

 The first of Australian actress Cate Blanchett’s two movies as the titular queen, this 1998 biographical film dramatises the early years of Queen Elizabeth I of England’s reign.

 The young Protestant Elizabeth was crowned Queen upon the death of her Catholic half-sister Mary I in 1558.

 The role won Blanchett a Golden Globe and a BAFTA in 1998 and Elizabeth received seven Oscar nominations.

 Joseph Fiennes, Christopher Eccleston, John Gielgud, Geoffrey Rush and Richard Attenborough also star.